We had a couple of excellent speakers join us in July 2016 – Jonny Press from AquaQ Analytics and Bob Harper representing ODI Belfast.

 Jonny Press, Director, AquaQ Analytics

 Jonny Press is a Director at AquaQ Analytics and is responsible for solution delivery.
 AquaQ Analytics is a Belfast company who specialise in kdb+ and Java development primarily for clients in capital markets.
 They have been running for 5 years and grown from a headcount of 3 to 50.
-Jonny has been working with kdb+ technology for 12 years and has designed and implemented solutions to process and analyze huge volumes of data in real time for multiple banks, hedge funds, exchanges and regulators, and has recently implemented kdb+ based solutions for IoT applications.
+Jonny has been working with kdb+ technology for 12 years and has designed and implemented solutions to process and analyze huge volumes of data in real-time for multiple banks, hedge funds, exchanges and regulators, and has recently implemented kdb+ based solutions for IoT applications.

 What did he talk about?

-Financial institutions don’t always get it right, but they do seem to agree on one thing- to use kdb+ to capture, store and analyze the massive volumes of market data they have to deal with on a daily basis.
+Financial institutions don’t always get it right, but they do seem to agree on one thing- to use kdb+ to capture, store and analyze the massive volumes of market data they have to deal with daily.
 This talk will give an overview of kdb+ and discuss the reasons for its success along with applicability outside of the finance realm, with a particular focus on IoT.
 We will also show how it can be interfaced with complementary technologies such as R and MongoDB as part of a Big Data ecosystem.

 Bob Harper, ODI Belfast